DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 While Block `attributes <attribute_>` define the *behaviour* of a Block, `Methods <method_>` define the *actions* it can perform.

 A Method in represented in the user inferface as a button, labelled with the name of the action that will be performed.
-The Method will only be executed if the button is pressed on the User Interface.
+The Method will only be executed if the button is pressed on the user interface.

 A Method may require input parameters defining how the action is to be enacted.
 For example, the 'Save' Method associated with the Design within a `parent_block_` requires a single input parameter - the name of the file to which Design information is stored.
 Method parameters:

-    * Can be edited directly via the Block Information Panel.
+    * Can be edited directly via the `block_information_panel_`.
     * Exist in 'local' state until the button associated with the Method is pressed.
     * Should be considered as properties of the Method they are associated with rather than entities in their own right.
 Method parameters are never recorded on the server or saved within the persistent Design specification.